AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23.2-release-activity/23-2-agile-enhancements.md

 For more information, see [Customize which fields are displayed on a card](/help/quicksilver/agile/get-started-with-boards/customize-fields-on-card.md).

-## Add tasks and issues to Workfront Boards from lists and reports
+## Add tasks and issues from lists and reports to a Workfront board

 You can now add existing tasks or issues to a Workfront board directly from a list or report view.
 Any items you add to the board will become connected cards.